Hydrogen Laws and Incentives in Maryland

 Medium- and Heavy-Duty (MHD) Zero Emission Vehicle (ZEV) Grant

 The Maryland Energy Administration (MEA) offers grants to local government and commercial fleets for the purchase of new on- and off-road MHD ZEVs.
 The awarded funding amount is 75% of the difference between the cost of the ZEV and the conventional fuel vehicle alternative as listed in the Argonne National Laboratory Alternative Fuel Life-Cycle Environmental and Economic Transportation (AFLEET) tool.
-Eligible vehicles must be either electric vehicles (EVs) or hydrogen fuel cell EVs for commercial or industrial use.
+Eligible vehicles must be either electric vehicles (EVs) or hydrogen fuel cell electric vehicles for commercial or industrial use.
 For more information, including additional program requirements, see the MEA MHD ZEV Grant Program website.

 (Reference Maryland Statutes, State Government Code 9-2010 and 9-2011)